 • More than 300 faculty members with a 14:1 student-faculty ratio

-• Third nationally as top producer of Fulbright Awards for students among peer institutions
+• Fourth nationally as top producer of Fulbright Awards for students among peer institutions

 • Ranked first for value among private universities in Oregon by Kiplinger’s Personal Finance magazine